c3d/xl/doc/HANDBOOK_2-evaluation.md

 X * Y
 ```

-Knowing which candidate matches may be possible at compile-time, or
+Knowing which candidate matches may be possible at compile-time, for
+example if the selection of the declaration can be done solely based
+on the type of the arguments and parameters.
+This would be the case if
+matching an`integer` argument against an `integer` parameter, since
+any value of that argument would match.
+In other cases, it may
-may require run-time tests against the values in the declaration.
+require run-time tests against the values in the declaration.
 This
-depends on the shape of the tree being evaluated and on the available
-declarations in the context,

-> *NOTE* The XL2 implementation does not select the first that
-> matches, but the _largest and most specialized_ match.
-This is a
-> slightly more complicated implementation, but not by far, and it has
-> some benefits, notably with respect to making the code more robust
-> to reorganizations.
-For this reason, this remains an open option.
-> However, it is likely to be more complicated with the more dynamic
-> semantics of XL, notably for dynamic dispatch, where the
-> runtime cost of finding the proper candidate might be a bit too high
-> to be practical.
+would be the case if matching an `integer` argument against `0`, or
+against `N:integer when N mod 2 = 0`.

 For example, a definition of the
 [Fibonacci sequence](https://en.wikipedia.org/wiki/Fibonacci_number)